-Read more in my article about
+Read more in my article about night wakings.

-Dangerously sleep deprived?
+9. Dangerously sleep deprived?
 Consider occasional bottle-feeding.

-Should you accept that offer from Grandma to babysit (and bottle feed) while you take a long nap?
+Should you accept that offer from a friend to babysit (and bottle feed) while you take a long nap?
 Lactation experts discourage new moms from bottle feeding babies for the first 3-4 weeks.
 The fear is that supplemental feeds will lead to a decreased milk supply and endanger successful breastfeeding in the long-term.
 Some workers also worry about “nipple confusion”—the idea that babies will become accustomed to the ease of sucking milk from a bottle and will subsequently reject the more challenging human breast.

 The breast pump is an essential device for breastfeeding women who must spend many hours away from their babies.
-If you are planning to buy a breast pump, check out these
+Unfortunately, however, pumping can interfere with the natural feedback process between mom and baby.

-Just as importantly, full breasts may interfere with the quality of your milk supply.
+Just as importantly, full breasts can interfere with the quality of your milk supply.
 When breasts are full, the milk that comes out is low-fat “foremilk.”
 Only when breasts are soft—more empty—do breasts start to produce the higher-fat hind milk.
 Babies presented with full breasts may fill up on low-fat milk, which can cause colic and gastric problems (Woolridge 1995).
 Such babies may also have to feed more frequently to get enough calories.

-Don't stress about giving equal time to each breast
+11. Don't stress about giving equal time to each breast

 The preoccupation with switching breasts may be a Western quirk.
 Most babies develop a preference for one breast, and—-in many cultures—-it’s not uncommon for babies to feed from only one breast at each feeding (Woolridge 1995).
 This may increase the baby’s fat intake (see discussion above).